Grace for Tired, Discouraged Hearts

 That last phrase of Psalm 34 puts everything in perspective.
 "None of those who take refuge in him will be condemned."
 You get that part solved, and you can go through the rest of your life holding your head high.
 You can face what life throws at you because you have fled to Christ for refuge, and you know there is no condemnation.
 Life's biggest issue is settled.

 Where do you turn when you're afraid?
-Nancy will help you answer that question with confidence tomorrow.
-Now let's join her with the final thought.
+Nancy will help you answer that question with confidence tomorrow on Revive Our Hearts.
+Now let's join her with that final thought and to pray.

-Nancy: I love those words of Charles Wesley:
+Nancy: I love these words by Charles Wesley.

 Amazing love!
 How can it be